-The COVID19 pandemic that was declared by the World Health Organization on March 11, 2020 significantly impacted the operations of the University of Mississippi as on-campus housing was closed and in-person classes were cancelled and moved online.
-The full impact of the COVID19 outbreak continues and it is unknown what the complete financial effect will be on the Foundation.
+The COVID 19 pandemic that was declared by the World Health Organization on March 11, 2020 significantly impacted the operations of The University of Mississippi as on campus housing was closed and in person classes were cancelled and moved online.
+During fiscal year 2021, on-campus housing reopened and in-person classes resumed in a limited capacity; however, most non-academic activities remained virtual or occurred with substantially diminished in-person attendance.
+The full impact of the COVID 19 outbreak continues and it is unknown what the complete financial effect will be on the Foundation.